bitovi/bitops/docs/development/local-plugin-creation.md

 bitops:
   plugins:
     sample-plugin:
-      source: file:///opt/bitops-local-plugins/duplicate-environment
+      source: file:///opt/bitops-local-plugins/sample-plugin
   deployments:
     sample-plugin:
       plugin: sample-plugin
 ```

-> **Note:** This is the same file as above (`/path/to/ops-repo/plugin-no-install/duplicate-environment/bitops-level/bitops.config.yaml`), but we've filled in the `plugins.duplicate-environment` object to include a `file://` source.
-We will not use the previous file and will instead focus on this file.
+> **Note:** This is the same file as above (`/path/to/ops-repo/test-env/sample-plugin/bitops.config.yaml`), but we've updated the `plugins.sample-plugin` object to include a `file://` source.
 >
 > **Note:** The path of the source is reserved by BitOps for locally developed plugins.
 When you build a custom BitOps image, if there is a `plugins` directory as a sibling to the `Dockerfile`, BitOps will copy that file into the container at `/opt/bitops-local-plugins`.